Leadership

 Pedram Hassanzadeh is a tenured Associate Professor at the Department of Geophysical Sciences, the Committee on Computational and Applied Mathematics, and the Data Science Institute, at the University of Chicago.
 His research focuses on integrating theory, simulations, observations, and machine learning techniques to understand the dynamics and variability of extreme weather events across time scales, from days to decades.
 He leads the Climate Extremes Theory and Data (CeTD) group and the AI for Climate (AICE) Initiative, which is dedicated to accelerating climate research through interdisciplinary AI applications.
 He is the co-director of the University of Chicago’s Human-Centered Weather Forecasting Initiative.
 Prior to joining the University of Chicago, Pedram was a tenured Associate Professor at Rice University and a Ziff Environmental Fellow at Harvard University.
 His work has been recognized with a NSF CAREER Award and an Office of Naval Research Young Investigator Award, highlighting his contributions to advancing climate science through computational methods.
 He received his Ph.D. in geophysical turbulence and M.A. in applied mathematics from UC Berkeley.

-Scientific Officer for Agrometeorology at World Meteorological Organization (WMO)
+Climate Change Analyst Data Scientist at World Meteorological Organization (WMO)

-Senior natural resources and agricultural specialist at the Asian Development Bank
+Senior Natural Resources and Agricultural Specialist at the Asian Development Bank

-Principal Officer – Predictive Analytics
+Principal Officer – Predictive Analytics at Gates Foundation

 Senior Specialist in Rural Development at the Inter-American Development Bank (IDB)